 The Great Wash and the Narrows Trail were Butch Cassidy’s famous hide out!
 Butch Cassidy and his Wild Bunch were the largest outlaw group in the West at times numbering over 100 people.
 They knew the ins and outs of the narrows and the canyons very well and used them to escape the posses sent to capture them.
 The stories of Butch Cassidy and the Wild Bunch I read reminded me of the Brazilian outlaw Lampiao and his gang roaming the sertao of Northeastern Brasil about the same time.

 Narrows and Great Wash is an easy trail with very beautiful views that brought back memories of all the Western movies Dad used to watch when I was a kid.

 Cassidy’s Arch trail is 1.5 miles, rated strenuous and on the map it says it takes about 3 hours round trip.
-We were expecting rain so I knew I had little left to run up, take a peek and make it down in record time.
-The trail is not hard but it is a goat path as you can see above and there is a large elevation gain over a short period of time in the beginning (1000ft in 30min).
+We were expecting rain so I knew I had little time left to run up, take a peek and make it down in record speed.
+The trail is not hard but it is a goat path and there is a large elevation gain over a short period of time in the beginning (1000ft in 30min).
 Since there are massive vertical drops, I’d say it is not for the faint of heart or those afraid of heights.

 First view of the arch

 Yes, you bet I walked over that arch!